OTUSOFE365025/project-group-17/ADD Iteration 1.md

 |--------------|-----------------------------------------
 |Remove all local data storage from the client |  Ensures encrypted data stays on secure servers.
 (CON-4)
 |Create module bases to build application functionality | Creating a modular system that is expandible is of the utmost importance for this project.
 Taking advantage of the Swing Framework's modules and the Service Architecture back-end will create an outline of a seamless and responsive app.
 (CRN-3)
-|
-|
-|
-|
-|

-1: Remove all local data storage from the client

-2: Create module bases to build application functionality

 Step 6: Sketch Views and Record Design Decisions